 Potential difference is defined as the work done to move a unit charge from one point to the other.
 The SI unit of potential difference is volt.
-Electromotive force is defined as the force that distributes the equilibrium of free-flowing electrons.
+Electromotive force is defined as the electric potential produced by either an electrochemical cell or by changing the magnetic field.
 Below is an experiment to study the dependence of the potential difference across a resistor with current-carrying I.

 To study the dependence of potential difference (V) across a resistor on the current (I) passing through it and determine its resistance.
 Also, plot a graph between V and I.

 The potential difference V across the metallic wire is directly proportional to the current flowing through it, provided its temperature is constant.
 This is known as Ohm’s law.

 ∴ V=IR, where R is the resistance, which is constant for a given metallic wire.